Train-In-Blocks-Ltd/Landing/content/blog/world-water-day-2022.md

 * A resource without borders
 * A finite supply

-The National Geographic Society (www.nationalgeographic.org) describes groundwater as a vital resource that provides almost half of all drinking water worldwide, about 40% of water for irrigated agriculture and about 1/3 of water required for world industries.
+The National Geographic Society (www.nationalgeographic.org) explains how groundwater is a vital resource that provides almost half of all drinking water worldwide, about 40% of water for irrigated agriculture and about 1/3 of water required for world industries.
 It sustains ecosystems, maintains the base flow of rivers and prevents land subsidence and seawater intrusion.
 Groundwater is an important part of climate change adaptation process and is often a solution for people without access to safe water.

 A World Water Day on groundwater puts a spotlight on this invisible resource, enhance knowledge exchange and collaboration and in turn increase the awareness of the importance of taking care of our groundwater.

 <markdown-image src="waterbottle1.jpg" alt="waterbottle"></markdown-image>

-Water and workouts
+## Water and workouts

-Around 65% of our bodies are comprised of water, and it of course plays a vital role in every bodily function.
+As we mentioned earlier, around 65% of our bodies are comprised of water, and it plays a vital role in every bodily function.
 You will lose much of this fluid when exercising - on average a litre or two an hour - so it's vital to replenish this supply whenever exercising.
 Good hydration is also important for HIIT: http://traininblocks.com/blog/hiit.

 If you don’t top this fluid back up, you can get dehydrated.
 This can affect both your general health and how well you can exercise.
 You’ll feel tired more quickly if you’re dehydrated, and you won’t be able to control your temperature as well as usual.